scdoproject/go-scdo/README.md

 * Code must adhere to the official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines (i.e. uses [gofmt](https://golang.org/cmd/gofmt/)).
 * Pull requests need to be based on and opened against the `master` branch.
 * We use reviewable.io as our review tool for any pull request.
 Please submit and follow up on your comments in this tool.
 After you submit a PR, there will be a `Reviewable` button in your PR.
 Click this button, it will take you to the review page (it may ask you to login).
-* If you have any questions, feel free to join [chat room](https://gitter.im/scdoteamchat/dev) to communicate with our core team.
+* If you have any questions, feel free to join [Twitter](https://twitter.com/OfficialScdo?s=20) to communicate with our core team.

 # Resources